 - You may opt to turn off receiving emails, in which case you will only see your emails when you log into Moodle.

-- You may choose to receive on "digest" per day with email messages.
+- You may choose to receive one "digest" per day with email messages.

 - You may also choose to have your email address hidden from the other members of the class.

-- To email another student from Moodle, click on the Participants link on the left side of the screen.
+- To email another student from Moodle, click on the Participants link.
 Locate the student, and click on the name.
 Then click on the send message button.

 - To view previous messages, click on the Message History link at the top of the message window.